indrekots/indrekots.github.io/_posts/articles/2017-12-24-improvements-to-optional-in-java-9.md

 ## Summary

-Three new methods were added to the `Optional` class in Java 9. `Optional::stream` allows you to transform an Optional into a stream of one element or an empty stream. `Optional::or` returns the current Optional if a value is present, otherwise an Optional produced by the supplier function is returned. `Optional::ifPresentOrElse` can be used to cover the value present as well as the value missing cases.
+Three new methods were added to the `Optional` class in Java 9. `Optional::stream` allows you to transform an `Optional` into a `Stream` of one element or an empty `Stream`. `Optional::or` returns the current `Optional` if a value is present, otherwise an `Optional` produced by the supplier function is returned. `Optional::ifPresentOrElse` can be used to cover the value present as well as the value missing cases.